Tagline: Fix your SharePoint DCOM issues with a single click !

 Fixing it wasn’t all that hard.
 You had to identifiy the DCOM app based on the GUID, identify the user(s) affected and then modify the Local Activation permissions accordingly.

-Windows Server 2008 R2 made that a bit harder.
-You first had to set the permissions of the DCOM app in the registry, but that required changing the owner, granting permissions on the registry key, granting local activation, and then undoing your permission and owner change on the registry key (keep things tidy, you know).
+Windows Server 2008 R2 and higher made that a bit harder.
+You first have to set the permissions of the DCOM app in the registry, but that requires changing the owner, granting permissions on the registry key, granting local activation, and then undoing your permission and owner change on the registry key (keep things tidy, you know).

 Quite some manual steps to take so I decided to automate them.